mbogner/bpmread/README.md

 ## Usage

+### bpmread Script

-The script then can be run
+The `bpmread.py` script calculates the BPM of audio files.
+To run the script, use:

 ```shell
 python3 bpmread.py
 ```

-This will greet you with a usage message.
-Please read it.
+After running the script, you will see a usage message.
+Follow the instructions provided.

-After successful run there will be a `<input_file>.bpm.json` file next to each input file.
+After a successful run, a `<input_file>.bpm.json` file will be generated next to each input file.

-### Sample
+#### Sample Usage

-The following sample shows how to run the script with multiple input files
+To run the script with multiple input files:

 ```shell
 #!/usr/bin/env bash